Parameterized Approaches to Orthogonal Compaction: A Polynomial Kernel for Cycle Graphs

-Let $G$ be a cycle graph and let $H$ be an orthogonal representation of $G$.
+Let $G$ be a cycle graph and let $H$ be a rectilinear representation of $G$.
 As $G$ is a cycle graph, $H$ has only one internal face, $f_\inter$, which traverses all the vertices and edges of $G$.
-Therefore, for the ease of writing in this section, whenever we talk about a face of $H$, we refer the face $f_\inter$ unless stated otherwise.
+Therefore, for ease of writing in this section, whenever we talk about a face of $H$, we refer to the face $f_\inter$ unless stated otherwise.
 We traverse the face $f_\inter$ in the counterclockwise direction and define a new labeled directed graph $\dirG$ as follows.
-We direct every edge $e=(u,v)$ from $u$ to $v$ such that $u$ comes before $v$ while traversing the edge $e$.
-We label every edge as \E, \W, \N, or~\South if and only if the edge is directed in the east, west, north or south direction, respectively.
-Moreover, we label every vertex as~\F, \R, or~\C if and only if the vertex is a flat, reflex or convex vertex, respectively.
+We direct every edge $e=(u,v)$ from $u$ to $v$ such that $u$ comes before $v$ while traversing $e$.
+We label every edge as \E, \W, \N, or~\South depending on whether the edge is directed in the east, west, north, or south direction, respectively.
+Moreover, we label every vertex as~\F, \R, or~\C if and only if the vertex is a flat, reflex, or convex vertex, respectively.
 See \cref{fig:dirG}.
 For a vertex~$v$, let $\lab(v)$ be the label of~$v$ in $\dirG$.
 We say that $v$ is a $\lab(v)$-vertex.
 Similarly, for an edge~$e$, let $\lab(e)$ be the label of~$e$ in $\dirG$.
 We say that $e$ is a $\lab(e)$-edge.
 For any two vertices $u$ and $v$, let $P_{u,v}$ be the directed path from $u$ to $v$ in $\dirG$.
-In the rest of section, we talk about the graph $\dirG$, unless stated otherwise.
-Moreover, when we talk about a drawing $d$ of $\dirG$, we refer to a planar orthogonal drawing of $H$.
+In the rest of this section, we talk about the graph $\dirG$, unless stated otherwise.
+Moreover, when we talk about a drawing $\Gamma$ of $\dirG$, we refer to a planar (orthogonal) drawing of $H$.
 Furthermore, when we talk about a labeling of a path of $\dirG$, we talk about vertex labeling, unless stated otherwise.